khval/kittyCraft.library/craft_commands.md

 Set Wb Prefs n,n,n

     Prefs files are not backwards compatible, not vice to peek and poke into systems files.
-    Until AmigaOS adapts JSON or XML prefs or provide a standard software API, we should do this.
+    Until AmigaOS adapts JSON or XML prefs or provide a standard software API, we should not do this.

     Command will return error if executed.

 Set Wb Prefs n,n

     Prefs files are not backwards compatible, not vice to peek and poke into systems files.
-    Until AmigaOS adapts JSON or XML prefs or provide a standard software API, we should do this.
+    Until AmigaOS adapts JSON or XML prefs or provide a standard software API, we should not do this.

     Command will return error if executed.